| |

 screen attributes (see Technical Bulletin #4) certain sequences of

-characters (often preceded by an "escape" (ASCII character 27), hence the
+characters (often preceded by an "escape" (ASCII character 27), hence

 name) are interpreted by the printer not as text to be printed, but as

 commands.
-As a simple example, in the escape-sequence "language" understood
+As a simple example, in the escape-sequence "language"

 by many Hewlett-Packard printers, the command to turn on bold printing is: